What is grade 60 cheesecloth used for?

 Our resident cheesecloth expert Lucy Bauccio has written some thoughts regarding cheesecloth in food production:

-When I started in this industry 33 years ago, I had a fascination for cheesecloth.
+When I started in this industry 33 years ago, I had a fascination with cheesecloth.
 I needed to learn as much as I could.
 I went to several manufacturing plants to actually see what they did and was also blessed with wonderful customers sending me pictures of their finished product.

 Grade 60 Cheesecloth is a gauzy, lightweight, woven 100% cotton fabric with tiny holes that allows air to flow through the fabric.
 The count of threads per square inch is 32×28.
 This is considered a medium to tight weave and is the most popular of grades.
 Cheesecloth is available in several different grades, from open to extra-fine weave.
 Grades are distinguished by the number of threads per inch in each direction.
-In future posts I’ll tell you about the uses of each of the popular constructions.
+In future posts, I’ll tell you about the uses of each of the popular constructions.

 The primary use of Grade 60 Cheesecloth is in some styles of cheese making, such as Ricotta cheese (well, technically, ricotta is not a cheese at all, but a cheese by-product.
 Its name, ricotta, means cooked again, an obvious reference to the production method used to make it.
-Where it is used to remove whey from cheese curds, and to help hold the curds together as the cheese is formed.)
-Also in manufacturing of Goat Cheese, Farmers Cheese, Paneer etc.
+Where it is used to remove whey from cheese curds and to help hold the curds together as the cheese is formed.)
+Also in manufacturing of Goat Cheese, Farmers Cheese, Paneer, etc.

-The bundle is tied with butcher’s twine to a handle of the cooking pot, allowing for easy removal from the finished product.
+The bundle is tied with butcher’s twine to the handle of the cooking pot, allowing for easy removal from the finished product.
 A sachet differs from a bouquet garni in that the latter only consists of herbs, usually parsley, thyme, and bay leaf.